SOME LIKE IT HAUTE

 She agreed to work for her boyfriend’s ex.
 A break-up made her an ex, too.
 Can she trust the woman at the center of her love life crisis?

 Samantha Kidd’s love life is lukewarm.
 After agreeing to help her ex-boyfriend’s maybe-former girlfriend with a runway show, she hides her broken heart behind her reputation.
-But when an unexpected attack brings on accusations of attention-seeking, she loses her cool.
+But when she's assaulted outside the venue, accusations of attention-seeking make her lose her cool.

-Determined to find her attacker, she seeks help from a hot new guy.
-When a fire breaks out on the catwalk and destroys the designer’s collection, Samantha suspects her attack was linked to the show.
-If she ever wants to feel safe again, she has to find the person behind the crimes.
+Determined to find her attacker, she investigates the scene as an outsider.
+When a fire starts on the catwalk and destroys the designer’s collection, Samantha suspects her assailant was linked to the show.
+This is no longer about providing help to a disgruntled designer; if Samantha ever wants to feel safe again, she has to find the person behind the crimes.

 Can Samantha expose an angry arsonist before getting burned?

-Some Like It Haute is the fourth sizzling mystery in the Style in a Small Town cozy mystery series.
+Some Like It Haute is the fourth sizzling mystery in the Samantha Kidd mystery series.
 If you like strong-willed characters, romantic entanglements, and feel-good fiction, you’ll love Diane Vallere’s funny, no-murder mystery.

-Buy Some Like it Haute and warm up to wacky fashion drama today!
+Buy Some Like it Haute and warm up to fashion drama today!

 1: Paper Pajamas